2024–25 Kerala Blasters FC season: July

 On 1 July, the Blasters announced FREEMANS - Measuring Tools as their main sponsors on a five-year sponsorship deal.
 On the next day, following the months of speculation, the Blasters officially announced the signing of the Moroccan winger Noah Sadaoui, who signed a two-year contract following his spell at FC Goa.
 The Blasters confirmed the arrival of the team in Thailand for their pre-season preparations on 3 July, and subsequently announced their squad for the pre-season camp.
 The club also stated that the players who were injured in the last season, along with some players who were sent on loan during the previous season would also be training with the first-team; with Korou Singh to join the camp following his India U-20 national team commitment.

 On 9 July, the Blasters announced the loan departure of their young Indian winger Nihal Sudeesh on a season long loan-deal to the fellow ISL club Punjab FC.
 The following day, the Blasters were drawn in to the Group C for the 2024 Durand Cup tournament.
-The club played their first pre-season friendly-match against the Thai League 2 club Pattaya United F.C. on 11 July behind closed doors, which they would lose 2–1, with Yoihenba Meitei scoring the consolation goal for the Blasters.
+The club played their first pre-season friendly-match against the Thai League 2 club Pattaya United on 11 July behind closed doors, which they would lose 2–1, with Yoihenba Meitei scoring the consolation goal for the Blasters.

-On 17 July, the Blasters played their second pre-season friendly against Thai League 2 club Samut Prakan City F.C., which they won 1–3.
+On 17 July, the Blasters played their second pre-season friendly against Thai League 2 club Samut Prakan City, which they won 1–3.
 The Blasters took a two-nil lead with Muhammad Saheef and Kwame Peprah finding the back of the net by the end of the first-half.
 Samut Prakan City pulled one back in the second-half, however a third goal for the Blasters by Ishan Pandita secured the team their first win in their pre-season tour in Thailand.
 On the following day, the Blasters would announce the departure of their longest-serving player Jeakson Singh, who ended his six years association with the club, after the club reached an agreement with East Bengal FC for the transfer of the player for a reported record Indian transfer fee of ₹3.2 cores plus add-ons.